MapNetNZ/mapnetnz.github.io/CONTRIBUTING.md

 ## the generate target builds the site
 bundle exec rake generate

-## the test target uses html-proofer to check for errors
+## the travis target uses html-proofer to check for errors
-bundle exec rake test
+bundle exec rake travis
 ```

 Visual checking of the site can be done using: